-In addition, the YMCA has received conditional promises of \$635,000 as of December 31, 2020 relating to matching gifts which is subject to a condition of the YMCA receiving funds from other parties.
+In addition, the YMCA had received conditional promises of \$20,000 as of December 31, 2022 relating to funding for childcare programs from a local town's allocation of American Rescue Plan Act upon completion of plans and approval by town commission.
 The YMCA recognizes conditional promises when the conditions on which they depend are substantially met.
-No conditional promises were received as of December 31, 2021.
+As such, these amounts have not been recognized as of December 31 2022.